Why make Social Media accessible?

 When using a Screen Reader

 YouTube offers several versions of its embeddable player, including an HTML 5 version and a Flash version.
 The HTML 5 player is fully accessible but the Flash version is not so screen readers may have difficulty using the player interface due to lack of keyboard shortcuts.
 A way around this to use an alternate viewing portal that has accessible player controls.
-For example: